gophergala/matching-snuggies/README.md

 Install
 -------

-First install [slic3r](http://slic3r.org/download), the slic3r Matching
-Snuggies has chosen to support initially.
+First install [slic3r](http://slic3r.org/download), the backend slicing software Matching Snuggies has chosen to support initially.

 NOTE: OS X users should symlink the executable at Slicer.app/MacOS/slicer into their environment's PATH.